 - There are approximately 1,560 aerial application businesses in the United States.

 - There are approximately 3,400 total ag pilots in the U.S., including roughly 2,000 hired pilots and 1,400 owner/operator pilots.
 (Approximately 87 percent of aerial application business owners in the U.S. are also agricultural pilots.)

 - NAAA represents more than 1,800 members.

-- Aerial application is often the only, or most economical, method for timely pesticide application.
+- Aerial application is often the only, or most economic, method for timely pesticide application.
 It permits large and often remote areas to be treated rapidly, far faster than any other form of application.

 - Aerial application is conducive to higher crop yields, as it is non-disruptive to the crop by treating above it and not within it.
 A study by a crop protection product manufacturer of applications on corn showed aerial application increased yield 8 percent more than ground application.

 - Aerial application does not cause soil compaction, hence preventing soil runoff.

 - The aerial application of crop protection products results in greater harvest yields of crops.
 This in turn results in less land being used for agricultural production, preserving important wetland and forest ecosystems important to carbon sequestration and habitat to threatened and endangered species.